 There is a graduate program available for students who are interested.
+Rutgers University - New Brunswick does not require freshmen to live on-campus.
 Videos from Rutgers New Brunswick can be a good way to explore university.

 It's hard to beat University of Delaware if you wish to study Food Science Technology.
-With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.
+This school is located in the suburban area of Newark, Delaware, close to shops and other amusement.